 As we look at estate planning as a method of maintaining wealth within the family, the same applies to Business Success Planning and its impact on the economic and community development.
-Many businesses are created out of blood, sweat and tears that the entrepreneur took more home equity loans, credit cards, sleepless nights and stress filled days than anyone ever cares to count.
+Many businesses are created out of blood, sweat, and tears that the entrepreneur took from more home equity loans, credit cards, sleepless nights and stress-filled days.
 We use the term Success Plan instead of Succession Plan because the goal is not just to move people into roles for the next generation but the goal is to create for the owner satisfaction in the transition, professionally and financially.

 As we know, we will not live forever and we may not want or be able to work in the company that we have built forever.
 We must create the Success Plan that is able to satisfactorily determine where we would want the company to be and how we personally should successfully transition.

 Stephen Covey’s famous quote, “Begin with the end in mind”, is a reality that we don’t typically have the luxury of holding.
-Many times we are in the midst of operating our business.
-This business could potentially have started out of need to create a job, out of a life transition or a passion that was burning inside.
+Many times we are in the midst of operating our business while we are planning it.
+This business could potentially have started out of a need to create a job, out of a life transition or a passion that was burning inside.
 Irrespective of the starting point, we built the business and it is now a going concern.
 We are proud of the legacy that we have founded.
 We are proud of the service it provides to the customers and we are proud of the jobs and economic strength it provides to the employees and vendors.
-The business has created a network, a family, that depends upon it.
+The business has created a network, a family that depends upon it.
 We are proud.
-Giving birth to a business, is akin to giving birth to a child.
-Although we know that there may come a time for it to transition to the next level without us, we try to provide a success path for the business to grow and become independent of us.
+Giving birth to a business is akin to giving birth to a child.
+Although we know that there may come a time for it to transition to the next level without us, we hesitate to provide a success path for the business to grow and become independent of us.